+Quality Description

-Quality Description Atomic A requirement should articulate a single stakeholder need or a quality attribute.
+Atomic A requirement should articulate a single stakeholder need or a quality attribute.
 When a requirement contains multiple needs it is not possible to analyze the needs independently.
 Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Project Browser, which can be broken down to an atomic requirement.

-Manage Users Manage Inventory I: "Functional" REQ019 - Manage Inventory I.1: "Functional" REQ023 - Store and Manage Books 1.1.1: "Functional" REQ022 - Order Books 1.1.2: "Functional" REQ021 - List Stock Levels I.1.3: "Functional" REQ020 - Receive Books 1.1.3.1: "Functional" REQ027 - Add Books 1.1.4: REQ032 - Update Inventory 1.2: "FunctionalRequirement" REQ122 - Inventory Reports Attainable The need specified in the requirement must be achievable.
+☐ ☐ Manage Inventory

+☐ 1: "Functional" REQ019 - Manage Inventory

+☑ 1.1.1: "Functional" REQ022 - Order Books

+☑ 1.1.2: "Functional" REQ021 - List Stock Levels

+1.1.3.1: "Functional" REQ027 - Add Books

+☑ 1.1.4: REQ032 - Update Inventory

+■ 1.2: "FunctionalRequirement" REQ122 - Inventory Reports

+Attainable The need specified in the requirement must be achievable.
 If a requirement is not attainable the system will not be able to deliver the business value required by the stakeholders.
-Enterprise Architect can assist by allowing each requirement to be traced to an implementation element such as a Use Case or a Component.
-The
+Enterprise Architect can assist by allowing each requirement to be

+traced to an implementation element such as a Use Case or a Component.
+The Relationship Matrix can be used to quickly identify those requirements that are not traced to a lower level element.
+Tracing Requirements This diagram shows the expressive power of putting disparate elements onto a diagram.
+It shows the traceability between different layers of a system.
+The traceability can be from the Requirements to the Use Cases that Realize them, to the logical Components that will deliver the required functionality.
+REQ019 - Manage Inventory Inventory Manager Inventory Manager REQ032 - Update Inventory "realize" (realize) Cohesive The requirements as a set must be consistent and cohesive and express the behavior of the system; any gaps must be determined and overlap between requirements must be resolved.
+Following a requirements process will assist greatly, and Enterprise Architect has a number of facilities that will make it easy to keep the requirements cohesive.
+Missing requirements can be identified using the Relationship Matrix where, for example, a matrix of stakeholders and their requirements would quickly identify stakeholders who didn't have requirements.
 Complete Each requirement must fully describe the necessary functionality or behavior that will result in the stakeholder's need being met.
 Enterprise Architect can help by team members using the Team Library facility or the Collaborate window.
 Some analysts prefer to mark requirements as needing to be completed, by appending the Requirement element with a tag such as 'TBC'.
 Enterprise Architect can assist by allowing the analyst to search across the requirements Packages for this tag and return a list of elements that require further work.
 A Model View could also be set up using this search to populate the view.
-The Collaborate window is also helpful because the information added is not part of the Requirement itself and does not contaminate the Requirement's notes with text that isn't part of the Requirements definition. ---------- ---
+The Collaborate window is also helpful because the information added is not part of the Requirement itself and does not contaminate the Requirement's notes with text that isn't part of the Requirements definition.